jlan84/sql-assignment/style_guide.md

             b.dept='shoes';
         ```

 1. Nested queries can get tricky.
 The main idea is to keep everything in the nested query at the same indentation level.
-Here's some examples.
+Here's an example:

     * Although you might be able to do the nested select all on one line.